ave-llan/music-machine/README.md

-Musicbox is currently **under development**.

-The idea is to define a context-free grammar similar to regular expressions which can be used to define a musical style and generate music.
+Musicbox interactively generates music using a provided context-free grammar and optional contextual filters.

 ## Goals